bitmovin/libdash/README.md

 ![libdash logo](http://www.bitmovin.net/files/bitmovin/img/logos/libdash.png "libdash")

-libdash is the **official reference software of the ISO/IEC MPEG-DASH standard** and is an open-source library that provides an object orient (OO) interface to the MPEG-DASH standard, developed by [bitmovin](http://www.bitmovin.net).
+libdash is the **official reference software of the ISO/IEC MPEG-DASH standard 2nd Edition** and is an open-source library that provides an object orient (OO) interface to the MPEG-DASH standard, developed by [bitmovin](http://www.bitmovin.net).

 ## Features